vimalathithan17/quantum-classification-train/ARCHITECTURE.md

 The classical parameters are included in the optimizer state and checkpointing system, ensuring they are properly saved and restored during training.

+### Pickling and QNode caching

+The QML model classes use a cached PennyLane QNode to avoid repeated re-creation overhead.
+Because the cached QNode is a nested function (a closure), it isn't picklable by default.
+To support model persistence with `joblib`/pickle and reliable serialization across processes, the classes implement custom `__getstate__` and `__setstate__` methods:

+- `__getstate__`: Removes the non-picklable `_qcircuit` (the cached QNode) and the stored `_activation_fn` callable from the instance state before pickling.
+This produces a pickle-friendly state that contains all numeric parameters (quantum weights, classical weights and optimizer state) but not the runtime QNode object.
+- `__setstate__`: Restores the numeric state and lazily recreates the cached QNode by calling the model's `_get_circuit()` factory.
+It also reinitializes the activation callable based on the `readout_activation` string.

+This design ensures pickled models are portable and can be unpickled in environments where PennyLane is available; if the device/QNode cannot be recreated during unpickle, the code falls back gracefully by setting the `_qcircuit` attribute to `None` and recreating it later on first use.

+Practical notes:
+- When saving models with `joblib.dump`, the saved file will contain all numeric parameters and can be safely reloaded with `joblib.load`.
+The cached QNode is recreated on-demand when the model is used (for inference or further training).
+- The activation function is restored from the configuration string (`readout_activation`) rather than pickling the callable itself to maximize portability.

 ---

 ## ⚡ Batched Evaluation Optimization